 Jessica A. Clinton, Lead Welding Manufacturing Engineer, Baker Hughes General Electric, Twinsburg, OH, is the 2018 recipient of the Emerging Professional Achievement Award.
 Established in 2010, recognizes and honors extraordinary ASM volunteers who are less senior individuals, i.e., 0-5 years of experience post-graduation, who have made a significant impact on ASM International through devoted service and dedication to the future of the Society.

-Nominations Sought for 2019 ASM/TMS Distinguished Lectureship in Materials & Society
+2018 ASM/TMS Distinguished Lectureship in Materials and Society